 - Anticipate and eliminate traps for the unwary (i.e. unenforceable or unworkable provisions)

-- Provide a comprehensive set of internally consistent financing documents
+- For VC, provide a comprehensive set of internally consistent financing documents

 - Promote consistency among transactions